cnielly/fraud-detection/README.md

 The goal of this project is to build an fully automated pipeline that indicated whereas a transaction is a fraud or not.
 We designed this pipeline avoiding to major pitfalls:
-1.  **A fraud flies beneath the radar** The fraud is not detected and the transaction order is accepted.
+1.  **A fraud flies beneath the radar.** The fraud is not detected and the transaction order is accepted.
 The credit card needs to be replaced, the client reassured and (eventually) refunded
-2.  **A normal transaction is labeled as fraud by mistake**The client credit card is blocked on an unfounded suspicion of fraud.
+2.  **A normal transaction is labeled as fraud by mistake.** The client credit card is blocked on an unfounded suspicion of fraud.
 The client cannot use his/her card properly.
 The credit card needs to be reactivated, the client reassured.

 To put it simple, we need to avoid **False Negatives** and **False Positives**.

 ## II.
 Read the data

-We worked on the famous Kaggle Dataset *Credit Card Fraud Detection*, that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).\n
+We worked on the famous Kaggle Dataset *Credit Card Fraud Detection*, that can be found [here](https://www.kaggle.com/mlg-ulb/creditcardfraud).<br/>
 This dataset is extremely imbalanced: only 0.17% of transactions are frauds.

 ## III.
 Our data science approach